Beverley Naidoo: Biography

 She graduated from the University of Witwatersrand in 1963.
-As a student, Beverley began to question racism and the idea that white people were superior.
-Her involvement with the anti-apartheid movement in South Africa led to her being imprisoned in solitary confinement for eight weeks at the age of 21.
-She left for England in 1965 and studied at the University of York with the help of a United Nations Bursary, training to become a teacher.
-She taught both primary and secondary children in London for 18 years.
-She obtained a Ph.D. from the University of Southampton in 1991 and worked as Adviser for Cultural Diversity and English in Dorset.
+As a student, Naidoo began to worked as Adviser for Cultural Diversity and English in Dorset.
 She has tutored Creative Writing at Goldsmiths College, University of London, and run workshops for young people and adults in Britain and abroad, including for the British Council.

 She married another South African exile.
 Apartheid laws forbade marriage between white and black people and barred them living together with their children in South Africa.
+She married solicitor Nandhagopaul Naidoo in 1969.

-As a child Beverley always loved stories but only started writing when her own children were growing up.
+As a child Naidoo always loved stories but only started writing when her own children were growing up.
 Her first book, Journey to Jo'burg, won The Other Award in Britain.
 It opened a window onto children's struggles under apartheid.
 In South Africa it was banned until 1991, the year after Nelson Mandela was released from jail.
 A few years later, when the parents of all South African children had the right to vote for the first time, Nelson Mandela was elected president.

+Naidoo was elected a Fellow of the Royal Society of Literature in 2023.

 Books

 Journey to Jo'burg, Chain of Fire and Out of Bounds are set in South Africa under apartheid, while No Turning Back concerns the experiences of a boy trying to survive on the streets of Johannesburg in the immediate post-apartheid years.
 The Other Side of Truth and its sequel, Web of Lies, deal with the experiences of the children of an outspoken Nigerian writer as they seek political asylum in England.
 Her 2007 novel Burn My Heart has an imagined point of reference in the boyhood in Kenya of a second cousin, Neil Aggett, being set in the 1950s during the Mau Mau Uprising.

-Beverley Naidoo has also written several picture books, featuring children from Botswana and England.
-In 2004, she wrote the picture book Baba's Gift, set in contemporary South Africa, with her daughter, Maya Naidoo.
+Naidoo has also written several picture books, featuring children from Botswana and England.
+In 2004, she wrote the picture book Papa's Gift, set in contemporary South Africa, with her daughter, Maya Naidoo.
 In The Great Tug of War and Other Stories she retells African folktales, the precursors of the Brer Rabbit tales.